FelixLusseau/OPM-Bot/README.md

  - `/ffhelp` : Shows the help menu
  - `/ffattacks` : Shows the remaining attacks of the day and can ping remaining players
  - `/ffavg` : Shows the average war points of the players
+ - `/ffgethours` : Shows the hours of the daily reports and resets
  - `/ffmembers` : Shows the members of the clan
  - `/ffopponents` : Shows information about the war opponents and their Colosseum history the last 3 seasons
  - `/ffrace` : Shows the current war day status (or Colosseum)
  - `/ffresults` : Shows the points of all the war participants
  - `/ffriver` : Shows the current river race (or Colosseum)
+ - `/ffreport` : Shows the war report
+ - `/ffsethours` : Sets the hours for the daily reports and resets

+Scheduled war report has been added to the bot !
+It will be sent every day from friday to monday at the reset hour in the clan war channel.